Keeping Up with the Kandasamys: Sequels

 Following the success of the film, in July 2018, Jayan Moodley, the director of Keeping Up with the Kandasamys, announced a sequel called Kandasamys: The Wedding.
 A trailer was released in December 2018.

 A third movie Trippin' with the Kandasamys released exclusively on Netflix on 4 June 2021.
+A fourth movie Kandasamys: The Baby released exclusively on Netflix on 20 October 2023.